ruby/yjit-bench/README.md

 ## Ruby options

-By default, yjit-bench benchmarks the Ruby used for `run_benchmarks.rb`.
+By default, ruby-bench benchmarks the Ruby used for `run_benchmarks.rb`.
 If the Ruby has `--yjit` option, it compares two Ruby commands, `-e "interp::ruby"` and `-e "yjit::ruby --yjit`.
 However, if you specify `-e` yourself, you can override what Ruby is benchmarked.